 - The employer will enter into an Internship Training Agreement with the College and the student, and sign an equal employment opportunity statement.

 - The employer will evaluate the student's performance during and at the conclusion of the internship.

 - The employer must provide a safe and secure work environment for the student.

 Building a Relationship with the School of Sciences, Humanities & Visual Communications

 Students in our majors offer a wide array of skill sets.
-Our majors span fields such as human services, early childhood education, graphic design, graphic communications, and mass media communication.
+Our majors span fields such as human services & restorative justice, early childhood education, emergency management, graphic design, and brewing & fermentation science.
 To learn more about our majors, our students, and the benefits of becoming an internship provider, please contact the School of Sciences, Humanities & Visual Communications.